knight6700/WallaMarvel/README.md

 5. **Run the App**
    - Select a simulator or a connected device.
    - Click the **Run** button or press `⌘R`.
+- 🔐 Note: For production builds, you can update the API keys via GitHub Secrets or your CI/CD environment.
 ---

 ## **Architecture Overview**